As a marriage coach, I’ve helped thousands of women with low libido and this is what I hear them say:

 You’re looking for a quick fix.
 While the program is 8 weeks long, it often takes an average of 1 year to solidify everything you will learn.
 Consider this the beginning of a life-long practice.

 You’re a woman and currently married to a man (this includes long-term committed relationships and folks who identify as bi-sexual.
-Just a heads up, I use the words “husband” and “wife” throughout the video course.)
+Just a heads up, I use the words “husband” and “wife” throughout the program.)

 You are the spouse with lower desire.